Mohsin-mw/Superio/README.md

 ![image](https://github.com/Mohsin-mw/Superio/assets/122507740/8cc1db7e-cbdb-47a7-a378-4eff776fc844)

 ## Overview
-Introducing Superio – a sophisticated job portal and job board crafted meticulously using Django and Next.js.
+Introducing Superio – a sophisticated job portal and job board crafted meticulously using Vue and Laravel.
 This innovative platform revolutionizes the job search and recruitment process, providing both job seekers and employers with intuitive features and seamless functionality.

 ## 🚀 Key Features
 - **User-friendly Interface:** Navigate effortlessly through the platform's intuitive interface tailored for both job seekers and employers.